giacomocavalieri/glam/tutorials/01_gleam_lists.md

-If you want more examples you can have a look at the [`examples`](https://github.com/giacomocavalieri/glam/tree/main/src/examples) folder in the glam repo.
+If you want more examples you can have a look at the [`examples`](https://github.com/giacomocavalieri/glam/tree/main/src/examples) folder in the Glam repo.

 ---

 Thanks for following along!
-If you spot any spelling mistake, wrong code snippets or there are parts that are not clear, please let me know!
+If you spot any spelling mistakes, wrong code snippets or some parts that are not clear, please let me know!

 Your feedback really means a lot to me so don't be scared to reach out!
 My Twitter handle is [@giacomo_cava](https://twitter.com/giacomo_cava) and I